Hammadabbasoffc/chat-app-ui/README.md

-Here's a more advanced and easy-to-read version of your `README.md` file:

----

 # Chat Application UI

 Welcome to the Chat Application UI repository.
 This project showcases the front-end interface of a real-time chat application built using the React.js library.
 Please note that this repository contains only the UI part of the application.
 The backend is currently under development, and I am working hard to complete it soon.